 The syllabus must be revised to match all course requirements, point allocations, assignments, and must reflect a praxial approach.
 This assignment is aligned with measurable learning outcomes B, C, and D.

 As the final submission, the student will submit a finalized syllabus along with all 5 revised charts, a 10-item formative assessment, and a 25-item summative assessment that could be used for a selected week during his or her curriculum.
 The final submission must also include a reference page containing all scholarly sources used throughout the creation of the Curriculum Project.
 Acceptable sources include: the course textbook, the Bible, and peer-reviewed scholarly articles (published within the last 15 years).
 All references must be cited in current Turabian format.
-This assignment is tied to learning outcomes A, B, C, D, and E.
+This assignment is tied to measurable learning outcomes A, B, C, D, and E.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks, or may be cumulative per description.
-Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 1-hour and 30-minute time limit.
-These assignments are tied to learning outcomes A, C, D, and E.
+Each quiz will cover the Learn material for the assigned modules: weeks, or may be cumulative per description.
+Each quiz will be open-book/open-notes, contain varying numbers of multiple-choice and true/false questions, and have a time limit.
+These assignments are tied to measurable learning outcomes A, C, D, and E.